 Bolognese Sauce is a rather simple recipe to perform, which requires only a good dose of patience.

 A classic Bolognese Sauce should be in every home cook’s repertoire.
-It’s a simple preparation, but you need to have some time to follow the slow cooking.
+As you will see it’s a simple preparation.
+You just need to have some time and patience, to follow the slow-cooking procedure.

 So, let’s see how to make Bolognese Sauce, and remember… no rush!

 - 50 gr. butter

 - 1 glass of red wine